+PIP112: Replace two paragraphs above with the following when BUL is implemented:

-Load acting as a Resource to provide Ancillary Services shall be evaluated by ERCOT each Season, except when the Load interruptability has been verified through response in an actual event.
-If the Load is under the direct control of a NERC certified operator via a SCADA system, Seasonal evaluation shall consist of a test of the relay function with no actual interruption of Load.
+Load acting as a Resource to provide Responsive Reserve, Non-Spinning Reserve or Replacement Reserve Services shall be evaluated by ERCOT each Season, except when the Load interruptability has been verified through response in an actual event.
+If the Load acting as a Resource to provide Responsive Reserve, Non-Spinning Reserve or Replacement Reserve is under the direct control of a NERC certified operator via a SCADA system, Seasonal evaluation shall consist of a test of the relay function with no actual interruption of Load.

-Specific Loads to be used for the first time as a Resource must be correctly evaluated (tripped or simulated trip, if approved by ERCOT) prior to their qualification to provide Ancillary Services.
-At a time selected mutually by the Load and ERCOT, ERCOT will notify the QSE representing such Load of the need to confirm that Loads proposed to be used as an Ancillary Service can be de-energized, or simulation if applicable, to ERCOT’s reasonable satisfaction.
+Specific Loads to be used for the first time as a Resource to provide Responsive Reserve, Non-Spinning Reserve or Replacement Reserve must be correctly evaluated (tripped or simulated trip, if approved by ERCOT) prior to their qualification to provide Ancillary Services.
+At a time selected mutually by the Load and ERCOT, ERCOT will notify the QSE representing such Load of the need to confirm that Loads proposed to be used to provide Responsive Reserve, Non-Spinning Reserve or Replacement Reserve Services can be de-energized, or simulation if applicable, to ERCOT’s reasonable satisfaction.
 ERCOT shall develop a standard test for simulation for Load interruption required under this subsection.
 Loads used to provide Responsive Reserve Service shall be qualified for correct operation by its host TDSP.

+Load desiring qualification to provide Balancing Up – Load Service shall be verified individually by ERCOT each year, except when the load interruptability has been verified through response in an actual event.
+If the Load is under the direct control of an operator via a SCADA system, verification may consist of a test of the relay function with no actual interruption of Load.

+QSEs shall nominate, at least annually, an amount of Balancing Up – Load (BUL) for which it wishes to be qualified to provide.
+Specific loads to be used for the first time to provide BUL must be correctly verified prior to their qualification to provide service.
+At a time selected by ERCOT, the ERCOT operator will notify the QSE of the need to verify that loads proposed to be used as BUL can be reduced.
+The QSE Operator will immediately initiate the reduction and provide ERCOT with the appropriate signal representing the amount of load for which the QSE desires to be qualified as BUL resources.
+Load used to provide BUL resources shall be qualified for correct operation by comparing the average energy in a settlement interval as recorded on IDR meters to the expected reduction in total Load indicated by the QSEs signal to ERCOT.
+Loads may be qualified individually or as a group.
+Loads previously qualified that have failed performance criteria and require re-qualification shall be performed individually.
+Once verified, the QSE will be qualified to provide BUL resources in the amount nominated.
+ERCOT shall maintain a record of the ESI Ids of all qualified Loads used by a QSE as BUL.
+For NOIEs representing specific Loads qualified as BULS that are located behind the NOIE Settlement Metering points, the NOIE shall provide an alternative unique descriptor of the qualified BUL Load for ERCOT’s records.

 Generation Resources and Loads acting as Resources shall be evaluated annually by ERCOT for correct operation of telemetry of the breakers controlling the Resource, of the mapping of QSE-provided telemetry of Ancillary Service energy to the appropriate energy settlement meter, for data rate update requirements and any other required telemetry attributes.